Elpitech/baikal-t-fwgen/README.md

 is looking for the corresponding script in the '/etc/fwgen/fw' directory and executes one if it's found.
 By default the output data is redirected to the stdout if no file is specified ('-o' argument is omitted).
-A firmware layout info is outputed if '-l' argument is passed to the utility.
+A firmware layout info is produced if '-l' argument is passed to the utility.
 The last option is useful for debugging.